-Alternative medicine refers to treatments other than those which would be typically prescribed, including herbal medicine, non-medication therapies, homeopathy and nutrition treatments.
+Alternative medicine refers to treatments other than those which would be typically prescribed, including herbal medicine, homeopathy and nutrition treatments.

 ADHD treatment without medication ranges from diet restrictions to herbal products; EEG to video games.
 Results vary, depending on the individual and the treatment being used.

 Is there any scientific research on alternative treatments for ADHD?

 The problem with alternative medicine is that there is a lack of independent research to validate many of the claims made.
 There has been some limited research on these treatments.

 Are alternative treatments such as herbal remedies regulated by any government agency?